jeferson-sb/portfolio/content/articles/css-color-mix.md

 ## Mixing colorspaces

 You can mix color from different methods.
-Color interpolation can be from any of the colorspaces metioned like hsl to lch, lab to oklab, and the color-algorithm will do the calculation to interpolate them to a proximum value.
+Color interpolation can be from any of the colorspaces mentioned like hsl to lch, lab to oklab, and the color-algorithm will do the calculation to interpolate them to a proximum value.

 ```css
 .mix {